uw-dims/dims-tp/docs/source/testidentification.rst

 #. **Integration tests** [**I**]: These are tests that are intended to verify the interfaces
    between components against the software design.
-Defects between interfaces are identified by these tests before their impact is observe at the system level through random or systemic failures.
+Defects between interfaces are identified by these tests before their impact is observed at the system level through random or systemic failures.

 #. **Component interface tests** [**C**]: These are checks of how data is processed as